eightywon/lnCandyESP32/README.md

 Update line 21 in the sketch:
 > const char *ssid="yourwifissid", *pass="yourwifipass", *lnBitsAPIKey="yourlnbitswalletapikey", *webhookEndpoint="http://yourwebhookendpoint:39780";

-...to contain your wifi SSID and password (version 2 will have a captive portal for wifi setup and will allow OTA updates, but not supported yet), your LNbits api key (available after creating a custodial wallet at https://lnbits.com), and your webhook endpoint.
+...to contain your wifi SSID and password (version 2 will have a captive portal for wifi setup but not supported yet), your LNbits api key (available after creating a custodial wallet at https://lnbits.com), and your webhook endpoint.

 The webhook endpoint is your esp32.
 If your internet connection has a static IP address, use your IP, e.g. http://55.44.33.22:39780.
 If you don't have a static IP (it's changed periodically by your ISP), register for a free dynamic DNS service.
 I use https://www.duckdns.org.
 This gives you a DNS name that will always point to your IP address, e.g. https://SOMEHOSTNAME.duckdns.org where SOMEHOSTNAME is the name you picked when creating your duckdns account.